zhenghao58/p5-2048/README.md

 simpely run a local static web server.

 Using python3 as an example:
-In the terminal, change directory to the project folder.
+Open Terminal, change directory to the project folder.
 Then type in:
 **python3 -m http.server**
+Then check localhost:8000
+Enjoy it!